Government and Legal System

 Head of Government: Prime Minister and Minister of Finance, Economic Affairs, and Investment – Mia Amor Mottley

-The Senate: This is the upper house and consists of seven members who are chosen by the Governor-General, 12 by the Prime Minister, and two by the Leader of the Opposition.
+The Senate: This is the upper house and consists of seven members chosen by the Governor-General, 12 by the Prime Minister, and two by the opposition leader.

 The House of Assembly: The House of Assembly has 30 members.
-The political party that has the most members, currently the Barbados Labour Party, constitutes the government.
+The political party with the most members, currently the Barbados Labour Party, constitutes the government.
 The members of the House of Assembly are voted for by the public of Barbados every five years.

-This is the Prime Minister and a minimum of 5 Ministers who are appointed by the Governor-General on the advice of the Prime Minister.
+This is the Prime Minister and a minimum of 5 ministers appointed by the Governor-General on the advice of the Prime Minister.

 The Privy General